 You'll also want to enroll in Medicare Part D before your 65th birthday, unless you're getting coverage from another source.

 Once you’re eligible for Medicare, coverage can’t be denied.

 If you continue working beyond age 65 and are covered by your employer's medical plan, or a union, as an active employee make sure you understand how that plan coordinates with Medicare.

 Should I choose Medicare Advantage?

-If you’re still working, check with your employer or union before you join a Medicare Advantage Plan.
-In some cases, you can lose the coverage it offers (including coverage for your family), and you may not be able to get it back.
+If you’re still working, check with your employer or union before you join a Medicare Advantage plan.
+In some cases, you can lose the coverage your employer offers (including coverage for your family), and you may not be able to get it back.
 Your employer or union may offer its own Medicare Advantage plan.